HERA-Team/librarian/docs/Overview.md

 but `2557561/cal.2457561.66007.phases.hdf` is not.

 Each file is immutable.
-Once you upload a file of a given name, you cannot upload a new, different version.
+Once you upload a file of a given name, you cannot update it — a new version must be given a new name.
 This is a powerful and important invariant to maintain for reproducibility and synchronization.
 If you have data products that you expect will need updating, devise a naming scheme for them that allows you to distinguish different versions, and then maintain a list of "most recent versions" outside of the Librarian (e.g., in a text file in a Git repository, so that its history can be tracked and it can easily be processed programmatically).

 Each “file” is either a regular flat computer file, or a directory.
 The latter feature can make life a bit of a hassle sometimes, but it is very valuable to